 Isolde holds a First Class Honours engineering degree, a Masters in Business Administration, and a Postgraduate Diploma in European Competition Law, and is a Fellow of the Institution of Engineers of Ireland.

-Fergal O’Leary is a Commissioner with the CCPC.
-As well as his involvement in collegiate decision-making with other Commissioners on all aspects of the organisation, he currently oversees the Communications and Market Insights and Consumer Enforcement Divisions.
-Previously Fergal was Director of Communications and Market Insights for the CCPC.
+Fergal O’Leary is a Member of the CCPC.
+As well as collegiate decision making with the Chairperson and other Members on all aspects of the organisation, Fergal has responsibility at Commission level for the following Divisions: Communications and Market Insights, Consumer Enforcement and Corporate Services.

 Fergal holds a Master’s Degree in Economics from University College Cork and a Post Graduate Diploma in EU Competition Law from King’s College in London.

 Did you find what you were looking for?